VocalZero/discord-musicbot/README.md

 ## Start using on Ubuntu/Debain 🔌
 Requirements:
-* Git command line installed
+* Git command line installed.
-* Node must be installed on your system.
+* Make sure that you have NodeJS v12.x or later installed.
+* A C++ compiler installed such as Clang or GCC.
 * You also need your bot's token.
 Check this <a href="https://anidiots.guide/getting-started/getting-started-long-version">page</a> for more information.

 Installation: